top of page

 📞 971-365-3642

-Griffin is a licensed telehealth therapist and the founder of Curious Mind Counseling, serving clients throughout Oregon and Florida.
-His work focuses on complex trauma, identity, and the kind of therapy where the parts of yourself you've kept hidden don't need to stay hidden in the room.
+Griffin is a licensed telehealth therapist and the founder of Curious Mind Counseling, serving Oregon and Florida.
+His work focuses on complex trauma, attachment, and identity, and on the kind of therapy where the parts of yourself you've kept hidden don't need to stay hidden in the room.

 References